 A panel display created for "The Aquabats!
 Super Show!".
 Two full color touchscreen displays are housed in an anodized black aluminum chassis with green indicator lights.
 Panels can be loaded with customizable gauge displays and manipulated in real time with the control box included with the package.
 A second single display version with the same features was created for a prop rental house.

 A self contained RF-triggered firing unit housed inside a weather-tight Pelican Case.
 Faceplate is waterjet cut aluminum, screen printed with a Mil-Spec 2-part epoxy ink.
-Outputs are pyro-clips on rear of box, here in particular 12v DC, but could be feasibly any voltage desired.
-Can be manually fired by hardwiring a switch through yellow pyro-clips on front of box.
-A second generation is in the works presently.
+Outputs are pyro-clips on rear of box, here in particular 12v DC output, but could be feasibly any voltage desired.
+Can be manually fired by hardwiring a switch/pickle through yellow pyro-clips on front of box.

-Very compact 9v delivery system.
+A compact 9vdc delivery system.
 Load is attached to two spring-loaded pyro-clips, both momentary buttons are depressed simultaneously and the voltage flows.
 Extremely bright green LED indicates circuit is active.
 Created to be mounted on an existing military training weapon.
 Initial run was 22 units.

 Constructed a set of 8 door control buttons that would be built into the walls of the set for "The Aquabats!
 Super Show!"
 Externally the units have faceplates with a brushed steel appearance and a large smoke/black button in the middle.
 When connected to the control box, the color of the light could be changed from off (black) to white and/or blue due the banks of LEDs encased behind the plates.